 The number of cyberattacks has drastically risen over the past decade, making it a top priority for businesses to protect themselves against these attacks.
-Since the lack of cybersecurity education is a leading cause of successful ransomware attacks, it’s imperative for businesses to learn the risks and understand how to protect themselves against cybercrime.
+Since the lack of cybersecurity education is a leading cause how hackers gain access to a business data the what leads to these ransomware attacks.
+It’s imperative for businesses to learn the risks and understand how to protect themselves against cybercrime.

 Here’s the Top 4 Ways to Protect your Business Against Ransomware:

 By copying data from one location to another, file backup is a reliable way for businesses to protect their data and ensure business continuity.
 Backups are occur automatically multiple times a day, providing your business with multiple snapshots of your data.
 Additionally, syncing services allow data to be accessed remotely from an approved data repository for users with permission.
 File Backup and Sync work together to quickly restore lost or corrupted data, meet industry security and compliance regulations, and enable collaboration while ensuring privacy.

 When it comes to ransomware attacks, end user error is one of the biggest risk factors.
 The number one way hackers gain access to a business’ network is through phishing emails with infected links.
 If anyone in your organization clicks on the link or an attachment, the hackers have the potential to steal or encrypt your data.
 Your employees are your first line of defense against these attacks.
 Therefore, proper training crucial in the fight against ransomware.
 Without proper training, employees could be exposing your company to cyberattacks without even knowing it.
 Education is the best way to defend your business and reduce the amount of risk you’re exposed to.
 And since cybersecurity threats are constantly evolving, it’s important to invest in ongoing training for your employees.